 Making noisy is part of life and there’s no way or point to always be silent.
 That said, you don’t want to be classed as a noisy neighbour.
 If you’re like most, you’ll want to learn how to be a good neighbour.

 Reducing the noise your household makes involves using some common sense and a little give and take.
 You will get it wrong from time to time and make mistakes.
 That’s to be expected.

 As we’ve already covered how to deal with noisy neighbours, it’s worth discussing how to reduce the noise we make.
-Here are our top tips on how to be a good neighbour!
+Here are some tips and tricks on how to be a good neighbour.

 Having a house alarm is still a good form of home security.
 However, you don’t want your house alarm going off for no reason.

 - Make sure your alarm is properly installed and serviced once a year